alsritter/cline/src/exports/README.md

     }
     ```

-    **Note:** To ensure that the `saoudrizwan.claude-dev` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:
+    **Note:** To ensure that the `alsritter.cline-fork` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:

     ```json
     "extensionDependencies": [
-        "saoudrizwan.claude-dev"
+        "alsritter.cline-fork"
     ]
     ```